Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 ```

 **Key Differences:**
-- InfluxDB tags increase the cardinality and directly affect DB performance
+- InfluxDB tags increase the cardinality and directly affect DB performance, see [Cardinality Caldulation Script](../../../cardinality/README.md) for an in-depth look into cardinality

 ### Setting Measures/Fields